-6.1 Leak Testing

-With the vehicle parked and the engine off, turn the compressor on and wait until the air system is fully charged.

-NOTE : With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
+6.1 Lea ak Testing ne vehicle parked and the engine off, turn the compressor on ait until the air system is fully charged.
+NOTE: With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
 Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal.

-Actuate the Air Locker(s).

-The compressor should not come on again for a period of at least 15min.
-Air system recharging within that time period would indicate that a leak is present in the system.

-NOTE : If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off value in series before the solenoid input.

-☐ If a leak is found to be present, spray a soap and water mixture onto all air fittings in the system while the compressor is fully charged.
+Actuat e the Air Locker(s).
+15min. impressor should not come on again for a period of at least Air system recharging within that time period would indicate eak is present in the system.
+NOTE: If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input. onto al k is found to be present, spray a soap and water mixture I air fittings in the system while the compressor is fully d.
 Bubbles should appear at any leak points.

-Check that leaky fittings have been adequately tightened.

-Disassemble, clean threads, and reapply thread sealant if leaking persists.
+Check that leaky fittings have been adequately tightened. ☐ Disass persist emble, clean threads, and reapply thread sealant if leaking s.